tapebrief

 Management tone

-Narrative arc: Outage recovery → Flex as operating model → Reacceleration delivered → Generational TAM reset → AI-stack system of record.
+Narrative arc: Outage recovery → Flex as operating model → Reacceleration delivered → AI infrastructure positioning with multi-year hard commitments.

 Recurring themes management leaned on this quarter: